tkn-tub/network_coex_IRS/README.md

 This example has been extended to:
 - 'Random Assignments' - which computes the sum rate of the whole network of operators randomly assigned to a subsurface.
+- Simple Assignment of operators one after another, such that the impact of unwanted reflections is minimized.

 ## System specification: